mmartins000/webimage2pdf/README.md

 # webimage2pdf

-webimage2pdf scrapes images from webpages, downloads and combines them into one PDF file.
+webimage2pdf scrapes images from webpages, downloads and combines them into one PDF file. fileimage2pdf combines images from a single folder into one PDF file.

 ### Why?

+### webimage2pdf

 To help download and combine images that would take a lot of time and effort.